 Although on-Island care is available across these areas, residents often travel to Florida, USA for speciality treatments or assessments for severe conditions (upon referral).
 It is also not uncommon for residents to be airlifted to Florida after being severely injured, being referred for complicated surgery or seeking treatment for premature infants.

-On a positive note, the Compendium of Statistics (2021) reported that Cayman has an average life expectancy of 82.3, where males are expected to live for approximately 80 years, and females 85 years.
-This ranks the Cayman Islands in 14th place among some of the highest life expectancy rates in the world.________________________________________________________________________________________________
+In terms of the health of the general population, the Compendium of Statistics (2023) reported that Cayman has an average life expectancy of 82.3, where males are expected to live for approximately 80 years, and females 85 years.
+This ranks the Cayman Islands in 14th place among some of the highest life expectancy rates in the world.

 ________________________________________________________________________________________________